NervanaSystems/ngraph/README.md

-While the ecosystem shown above is all functioning, we have validated performance for deep learning inference on CPU processors such as Intel® Xeon®.
+While the ecosystem shown above is all functioning, we have validated performance for deep learning inference on CPU processors such as Intel® Xeon® for the Beta release of nGraph.
-Please refer to the [Release notes] to learn more.
 The Gold release is targeted for June 2019; it will feature broader workload coverage including quantized graphs (int8) and will implement support for dynamic shapes.

 Our documentation has extensive information about how to use nGraph Compiler stack to create an nGraph computational graph, integrate custom frameworks,